Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

 The first thing we need to do, is to disable automatic deployments.
 By default, Qovery applications get re-deployed whenever you push some code to the configured branch.
 Since we want to trigger the deployment through GitHub Actions, we need to disable this behavior.

-Go to your environment page, then click `Settings`:
+Go to your application page, then click `Settings`:

 <p align="center">
   <img src="/img/how-to-integrate-qovery-with-github-actions/1.png" alt="" />
 </p>

-Then go to `Deployment` and on the `Auto-deploy` dropdown, select `Off`:
+Then on the `General` section go to the `Auto-deploy` field, select `Off`:

 <p align="center">
   <img src="/img/how-to-integrate-qovery-with-github-actions/2.png" alt="" />
 </p>

-Click save and close the modal.
+Click save.

 ## Add your GitHub Actions Workflow